EmanueleFrancazi/IGB-and-Normalization/README.md

     ```

     This command will perform the simulation for multiple samples, indexed between `n1` and `n2`.

+- **`ResNet/`**
+  - This folder contains an additional implementation of ResNet, based on the repository available at [Kaggle - CIFAR10 ResNet](https://www.kaggle.com/code/kmldas/cifar10-resnet-90-accuracy-less-than-5-min).
+Although ResNet is already implemented in **`MultiModels/`**, this separate version is provided for easier reproducibility of experiments that specifically use this ResNet model, as referenced in the article.

+  - **Note:** To reproduce experiments comparing the dynamics of models with BatchNorm applied before or after the activation function, you don't need to manually modify the architecture.
+You can simply set the `NormPos` flag as needed (e.g., `NormPos = 'After'`), as explained in the code.

+  - The running procedure for experiments with ResNet is identical to that in **`MultiModels/`**.
+For detailed instructions on setting hyperparameters and launching runs, refer to the [**MultiModels/**](#multimodels) section.
+The same commands and approach can be used for ResNet:

+    ```bash
+    ./RunsCode/ResNet/PythonRunManager.sh n1 n2 > code.out 2> code.err &
+    ```

 - **`ViT/`**
   - This subfolder contains an adaptation of the [ViT-pytorch repository](https://github.com/jeonsworld/ViT-pytorch), which is a PyTorch reimplementation of Google's [Vision Transformer (ViT) repository](https://github.com/google-research/vision_transformer).
 This serves as an example of how the code for a specific project can be re-adapted to investigate IGB.